Vehicle Code 23153 VC - DUI Causing Injury in California

 - victim restitution.

 If the victim suffered a great bodily injury, the penalties would increase to three to six years in prison, with an additional one year for each person suffering an injury.
 A DUI causing death carries life in prison and a strike under the three-strikes law.
+You could be ordered to wear a SCRAM device.

 What Are the Related California Crimes?